Dear Brother: Characters

-A girl from another first-year classroom, chosen to be in the Sorority alongside Mariko and Nanako.
-She is becomes the first member of the Sorority who is expelled from it due to her bad grades, despite having a reasonable excuse (her bad health); Fukiko further humiliates her via exposing her case to everyone in the Sorority and then demanding for her to resign, despite Nanako's objections.
+A girl from another first-year classroom, was chosen to be in the Sorority alongside Mariko and Nanako.
+She becomes the first member of the Sorority who is expelled from it due to her bad grades, despite having a reasonable excuse (her bad health); Fukiko further humiliates her by exposing her case to everyone in the Sorority and then demanding for her to resign, despite Nanako's objections.
 She ultimately does so, and later confesses to Nanako that she had begun to feel uncomfortable in the Sorority itself.
 In the anime she is given some more spotlight, as she is introduced via speaking to a friend about Nanako's qualifications to be in the Sorority, which angers Mariko; few later, she rejoins the cast and befriends Nanako more properly.
 Later in the series, she returns to support to motion to abolish the sorority.